Dekr0/hd2-audio-modder/README.md

 ## Report Bugs

 - This version of the tool is actively under development.
-Please report bugs as there's one.
+Please report bugs if there's one.
+- If the tool crash, try to run the tool in powershell or command prompt to reproduce detail error message.

 ## For Contributors